MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-primary-computers.md

 The next step is to optionally configure Group Policy to enable primary computer support for Folder Redirection.
 Doing so enables a user's folders to be redirected on computers designated as the user's primary computers, but not on any other computers.
 You can control primary computers for Folder Redirection on a per-computer basis, or a per-user basis.

-### To enable primary computers for Folder Redirection
+Here's how to enable primary computers for Folder Redirection:

 1. In Group Policy Management, right-click the GPO you created when doing the initial configuration of Folder Redirection and/or Roaming User Profiles (for example, **Folder Redirection Settings** or **Roaming User Profiles Settings**), and then select **Edit**.
 2. To enable primary computers support using computer-based Group Policy, navigate to **Computer Configuration**.
 For user-based Group Policy, navigate to **User Configuration**.
     - Computer-based Group Policy applies primary computer processing to all computers to which the GPO applies, affecting all users of the computers.
     - User-based Group Policy to applies primary computer processing to all user accounts to which the GPO applies, affecting all computers to which the users sign on.
 3. Under **Computer Configuration** or **User Configuration**, navigate to **Policies**, then **Administrative Templates**, then **System**, then **Folder Redirection**.
 4. Right-click **Redirect folders on primary computers only**, and then select **Edit**.
 5. Select **Enabled**, and then select **OK**.